 - daily contact at pick up and drop of times

+- requested/ planned parent and teacher meetings after school

 - termly formal parent meetings

 - twice yearly written reports

-In addition to this parents are able to discuss any issues they may have or their child's needs with the class teacher and/ or SENCo at a mutually convenient time.
+In addition to this, parents are able to discuss any issues they may have or their child's needs with the class teacher and/ or SENCo at a mutually convenient time.

-Parents of pupils who have a Record of Need were invited to discuss their child's progress termly and at the annual review.
+Parents of pupils who have a Record of Need are invited to discuss their child's progress termly and at the annual review.